v-erse/svelte-django/README.md

 This is an app example for Svelte and Django.

-The Svelte frontend uses Webpack (instead of rollup) for bundling.
+The Svelte frontend uses Webpack (instead of Rollup) for bundling.
+It uses [this](https://github.com/sveltejs/template-webpack) template.

-We proxy our `/api` requests through to the Django backend using webpack's devserver.
+We proxy our `/api` requests through to the Django backend using Webpack's devserver.

 It also uses [Faker](https://github.com/joke2k/faker) to generate fake name's and addresses for demonstration.